 Most fake covers of TIME get the logo wrong.
-It’s either too vertically scaled, the word TIME is tracked out too much or it’s in a different font altogether.
+It’s either too vertically scaled, the word TIME is tracked out too much or the logo is in a different font altogether (as in the case of Chang's fake cover) .
 The current iteration of the TIME logo has been in use since the early 1990s and originally spanned the entire width of the cover.
 It was scaled down slightly to its current size in March 2007 during the redesign by Pentagram, a New York design firm.
 In the case of the fake Trump cover, the logo is slightly larger vertically than it would have been in 2009 and it’s also placed too high inside the border, which wouldn’t leave enough room for the three-line "rooflines" referring to other stories in the magazine, which was also used during that period.

 Most fake covers do include the red border—although in the case of the Trump cover it appears in the frame to have a thinner border.
 TIME’s iconic red border has been in existence since Jan.
 3, 1927 (the first four years did not include the trademarked red border).
 Most knockoffs also don’t include the thin white border that separates the red from the image.

 TIME has put Donald Trump’s image on the cover a total of 30 times (and counting) and in the process we’ve commissioned a few of the world’s best photographers and illustrators, including photographers Nadav Kander and Martin Schoeller and artists Edel Rodriguez and Tim O’Brien.
 That type of artistic quality and creativity is not typically seen in fake covers, which usually feature stock imagery or lower-quality portraits.
 Also, in the case of the fake Trump cover, the head would have likely been silhouetted over the logo, creating what many people refer to as "devil horns."